 What is talk like a Pirate day and how can you have fun with your kids each year on September 19th.
-Here are free Pirate printables and games to enjoy.
+Here is a free Pirate printable treasure map and pirate coloring pages printables and games to enjoy.

 Have you heard of talk like a Pirate day??!!
-It’s celebrated each year on September 19th and it’s lots of fun to participate in Pirate related activities!
-I had the opportunity to speak with David Engel who is the creator of Pirate School!
-For Kids and asked him why he thinks this day is so special….let me share it with you!
-Special thanks goes out to Pirate’s Booty for sponsoring this post so I could share all about this fun day with you!
+It’s celebrated each year on September 19th.
+It’s lots of fun to participate in activities like following a pirate treasure map and more!
+I had the opportunity to speak with David Engel the creator of Pirate School and here was what he said.
+Sponsored by Pirate’s Booty. (affiliate links present)

-More simply, as David Engel (the creator or Pirate School!) stated in my interview, ” Pirate day allows kids to open their hearts and spirits encouraging dramatic fun and promoting an active/healthy lifestyle for all buccaneers!”
+More simply, as David Engel (the creator or Pirate School!) stated in my interview, ” Pirate day allows kids to open their hearts and spirits encouraging dramatic fun.

-Besides the fact that these yummy aged white cheddar puffs have Pirate in it’s name, we love it because it’s tasty, is baked instead of fried, contains no artificial colors, flavors or preservatives (and it’s gluten free so my older daughter can eat it too)!
+Besides the fact that these yummy aged white cheddar puffs have Pirate in it’s name, we love it because it’s tasty!
+Baked instead of fried, it contains no artificial colors, flavors or preservatives.
+It’s gluten free too so my older daughter can eat it!

-- All you need is a small bag of the yummy cheddar puffs, a pinch of dried cranberries, a handful of peanuts (we used honey roasted), and a few chocolate chips to sweeten up your buccaneer mix.
+- All you need is a small bag of the yummy cheddar puffs, a pinch of dried cranberries, a handful of peanuts, and a few chocolate chips to make buccaneer mix.

-It’s a fun and easy snack your kids can put together themselves after School on talk like a Pirate day…..and I thought it was yummy too!
+It’s a fun and easy snack your kids can put together themselves after School on talk like a Pirate day.
+I thought it was yummy too!

 You don’t have to necessarily go out and buy anything to talk or dress like a Pirate on this day.
 Use your imagination and some spare pieces of fabric or an old shirt to create a bandana, Grandpa’s old hat, and a striped shirt will do!